ethsana/sana-docs/docs/working-with-ant/configuration.md

 ### Command Line Arguments

-Run `bee start --help` in your Terminal to get the list of available command line arguments.
+Run `ant start --help` in your Terminal to get the list of available command line arguments.

 ### Environment variables

-Bee config may also be passed using environment variables.
+Ant config may also be passed using environment variables.

 Environment variables are set as variables in your operating system's session or systemd configuration file.
 To set an environment variable,